 1) Introduction.
-We strongly encourage students and employees to report sexual misconduct, harassment, or discrimination to the Title IX Coordinator, Rachel Andoscia (Slavin 102, 401.865.1029, randosci@providence.edu).
+We strongly encourage students and employees to report sexual misconduct, harassment, or discrimination to the Title IX Coordinator, Simone Tubman, Interim Title IX Coordinator, Harkins 312, 401.865.2878, stubman@providence.edu).
 We also recognize that individuals have certain rights to protect their own privacy.
 This section of the Policy provides relevant information about disclosure options and their implications.